Schubert structure operators and K_T(G/B): Proof of Theorem

-\begin{proof}[Proof of Theorem~\ref{th:b-formula}] We prove the theorem inductively, for the $K_T$-bases $\{\tau_Q\}$ and $\{\tau^\circ_Q\}$ in parallel.
-The result for the $H_T$-basis $\{T_L\}$ follows by taking the associated graded to get to cohomology.
+\begin{proof}[Proof of Theorem~\ref{th:b-formula}] We prove the theorem for $\{d_{RS}^J\}$ and $\{\dcirc_{RS}^J\}$ inductively, where formulas for $\{d^Q_{RS}\}$ and $\{\dcirc^Q_{RS}\}$ for $Q\subsetneq J$ form the inductive assumption.
+The result for the $H_T$-coefficients $\{b^Q_{RS}\}$ follows by taking the associated graded to get the statement in cohomology.
+There are four cases indicated below in bold before their proofs.
+The first case will serve as the base for the induction and the others as the inductive step.